HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 Note to Balloters: We are actively seeking input on [remark codes](CodeSystem-care-gap-remark.html), the [remark value set](ValueSet-care-gap-remark.html), and the remark workflow.
 {:.note-to-balloters}

 When considering a Gaps in Care Report, a remark(s) may be added using the [Care Gap Remark](StructureDefinition-extension-careGapRemark.html) extension.
+If a remark is added to a Gaps in Care Report, then the [Care Gap Remark](StructureDefinition-extension-careGapRemark.html) extension can be added to the measure report with a ([PATCH](https://www.hl7.org/fhir/http.html#patch)) request, or the entire MeasureReport with the added extension can be POSTed.

+A ([DEQM Parameters Care Gap Remark Patch Profile](StructureDefinition-parameters-careGap-Remark-Patch.html)) is defined to specify the required structures to send the remark using a PATCH request.

+This implementation guide does not direct any action be taken by the payer upon receipt of an Individual MeasureReport with added gaps in care remark(s).

 This care gap remark can be used in a similar way to how the condition category remark is used in the [Da Vinci Risk Adjustment IG](https://hl7.org/fhir/us/davinci-ra/cc-remark.html).